RJRM999/EDA-DS-Projects/README.md

-All the projects in the repository are focused on Data cleaning, feature engineering, EDA, summary staistics, inferential statistics to arrive at conclsuions about the data, trends and insights wich the respectve business can use it for their business decision making.
+All the projects in the repository are focused on Data cleaning, feature engineering, EDA, summary staistics, inferential statistics to arrive at conclsuions about the data, trends and insights wich the respectve businesses can use it for their business decision making.